brendtmcfeeley/AI.na/README.md

 ## Our Solution:

-* TensorFlow Lite, a state-of-the-art machine learning library
+* A way to identify plants using machine learning software
-* Firebase, a database system backed by Google
-* User reporting, in order to allow users to report back to DLNR where certain plants are located and for identification when the user and/or application are unsure of the plant species
+* A scalable database and data hosting system to keep track of plant sightings
+* User image submissions, allowing the user to report back to the DLNR with information such as plant appearance and sighting location
-* Database searching in order to allow the user to cross-reference plants with pictures already in our database Compressed webs and images in order to allow for a small application size
+* Fast database searching, empowering users to quickly cross-reference plants with pictures already in our database
+* Compressed machine learning models and images in order to allow for a small, portable application size

 # Prerequisites: